-Michelle Bowdler is a recipient of a 2017 Barbara Deming Memorial Award for non-fiction and has been a Fellow at Ragdale, and will attend MacDowell Colony this winter.
-She has been published in the New York Times and has two essays in We Rise to Resist: Voices from a New Era in Women’s Political Action (McFarland) .
-Her Essay: Eventually You Tell Your Kids was nominated for a Pushcart Prize and her essay Babelogue is in consideration for Best of the Net Anthology 2018.
+Michelle is a recipient of a 2017 Barbara Deming Memorial Award for non-fiction and has been a Fellow at Ragdale and MacDowell Colony.
+She has been published in the New York Times and in the anthologies The Anatomy of Silence (Red Press) and We Rise to Resist: Voices from a New Era in Women’s Political Action (McFarland) .
+Her essays: Eventually You Tell Your Kids and Babelogue were both nominated for Pushcart Prizes.

 Bowdler is a graduate of Brandeis University, where she studied and fell in love with literature and writing, and of the Harvard School of Public Health, where she learned that so much of healthcare access and outcomes have a social and cultural component.